UPDATED! Somebody posted a full-color version of the cartoon in Feb, 2017, and I am now linking to their YouTube of it. See?

 Heh.
 Ub I-twerks.

 ahem.
 Simon Legree whips through next, on a dogsled pulled by bloodhounds, and some eloquently shrugging Pasha? with a blue beard?
 Eh, he must be Bluebeard.
-Then the Frederic March Jekyll turns into a hairy Hyde, and the color stops long enough to introduce the guy this cartoon's really all about, Old Man Prohibition.
-You don't see his label in the color part, but it was clear enough who he was from his long black frock coat, tall hat, and blue nose.
-Well, he's blue all over, but a lot of that is nose, and the Devil really, really, really dislikes him.
+Then the Frederic March Jekyll turns into a hairy Hyde, and they introduce the guy this cartoon's really all about, Old Man Prohibition.
+His intro was cut from MASQUERADE HOLIDAY, but it was clear enough who he was from his long black frock coat, tall hat, and blue nose.
+Well, he's blue all over, but a lot of him is nose, and the Devil really, really, really dislikes him.
 The inmates of Hell dislike him.
 Willie dislikes him.
 I'm pretty sure the animators hated him intensely.
 Not sure when in '34 this came out, but Old Man Prohibition was killed in 1933, so he'd have been a fairly recent addition to Hell.

-More black and white scenes have Mr. Prohibition frightened by hallucinations (apparently he's an easy DT), but starting to enjoy himself just in time for heightened persecution by the hound of hell.
+More once-cut scenes have Mr. Prohibition—now red-nosed—frightened by hallucinations (apparently he's an easy DT), but starting to enjoy himself just in time for heightened persecution by the hound of hell.
 He lurches and dashes awkwardly away down what is apparently the only corridor in Hell, and Satan points and shouts "Stop him!", forgetting that he could manifest lightning hands and catch somebody, the same way he caught Willie and Fido (and remember, future animation scholars, I gave him that name!).
-So Willie, that little kiss-ass, jumps up and puffs his already-spherical form up, and gives chase.
-"Satan's Little Pet," as a Far Side cartoon once said.
+So Willie, the little kiss-ass, jumps up and puffs his already-spherical form up, and gives chase.
+"Satan's Little Pet," as the Far Side once said.

 So, they really did hate the guy.